VuongNM/vuongnm.github.io/short.md

 title: Questions and sometime half thoughts
 ---

+### Making money
+Man makes money either by realizing a Platoninc ideal or corrupting one.
+I want to be in the 1st category.

 ### Have you ever seen a failed machine learning project ?
 And the answer if yes, you haven't seeon one, then ask yourself if you have seen the boundaries of what's possible ?
 If all that you see are successes, how much of it is just spending time on worn out path doing something everyone has done ?